zkan/dtc-data-engineering-zoomcamp-project/README.md

 ![Project Overview](./img/dtc-data-engineering-zoomcamp-project-overview.png)

-This project builds an automated data pipeline that aims to get the livestream of train movement data and analyze the train operating company's performance.
+This project builds an automated end-to-end data pipeline that aims to get the livestream of train movement data and analyze the train operating company's performance.
 The source of streaming data comes from the [UK's Network Rail company](https://datafeeds.networkrail.co.uk) provided through an ActiveMQ interface.
 A train movement message is sent whenever a train arrives, passes or departs a location.
 It records the time at which the event happens.